onsi/ginkgo/index.md

 When a Ginkgo test suite is interrupted (via `^C`) Ginkgo will emit any content written to the `GinkgoWriter`.
 This makes it easier to debug stuck tests.
 This is particularly useful when paired with `--progress` which instruct Ginkgo to emit notifications to the `GinkgoWriter` as it runs through your `BeforeEach`es, `It`s, `AfterEach`es, etc...

+###IDE Support

+Ginkgo works best from the command-line, and [`ginkgo watch`](#watching-for-changes) makes it easy to rerun tests on the command line whenever changes are detected.

+There are a set of [completions](https://github.com/onsi/ginkgo-sublime-completions) available for [Sublime Text](http://www.sublimetext.com/): just use [Package Control](https://sublime.wbond.net/) to install `Ginkgo Completions`

 ---

 ##Structuring Your Specs